runtimeverification/riscv-semantics/tests/README.md

 	  - `<test_name>.disass`, the disassembly of the compiled object file

 ### simple
-A suite of simple handwritten RISC-V tests.
-Inputs are RISC-V ASM files `test.S` and are compiled with is compiled to ELF using
+A suite of handwritten RISC-V tests.
+Inputs are RISC-V ASM files `test.S` which are compiled to ELF with
 ```
 riscv64-unknown-elf-gcc -nostdlib -nostartfiles -static -march=rv32e -mabi=ilp32e -mno-relax -mlittle-endian -Xassembler -mno-arch-attr test.S
 ```